Shara Hughes

 Shara Hughes (born 1981) is an American painter.
+She lives and works in Brooklyn.

 Biography

 Hughes was born in 1981 in Atlanta, Georgia.
-She attended the Rhode Island School of Design (RISD) and went on to study at the Skowhegan School of Painting and Sculpture.
-She lives and works in Brooklyn.
+She attended the Rhode Island School of Design (RISD) in 2004 and went on to study at the Skowhegan School of Painting and Sculpture.

 Exhibitions and collections

-In 2017 an entire room Hughes' work was in the 2017 Whitney Biennial.
+In 2017 an entire room of Hughes' work was in the 2017 Whitney Biennial.
+Hughes had a solo exhibit at Switzerland’s Kunstmuseum Luzern in the fall of 2022.

 Her work is included in the collections of the Whitney Museum of American Art, the Metropolitan Museum of Art and the Museum of Contemporary Art, Georgia as well as the Denver Art Museum, and the Smithsonian American Art Museum.

-Hughes had a solo exhibit at Switzerland’s Kunstmuseum Luzern in the fall of 2022.